13pixlar/gravity-forms-sticky-form/readme.txt

 Gravity Forms persistens, or stickyness, is usefull if you have a form that acts as a user profile, company profile or in other similar situations where the data needs to be persistant every time a user visits that form.

 #### Save entry ####
 Sticky Form uses a new Gravity Forms hook to save the submission to the same entry rather than creating a new entry and deleting the old one.
 This makes read and starred status stick!

+#### Developers ####
+There is a fully documented version of the plugin on the <a href="https://github.com/13pixlar/gravity-forms-sticky-form">Github project page</a>.
+This plugin is Open Source and pull requests are welcome.

 This plugin is based on <h href="https://wordpress.org/plugins/gravity-forms-data-persistence-add-on-reloaded/">Gravity Forms Data Persistence Add-On Reloaded</a>.

 **Note:** <a href="http://www.gravityforms.com/" target="_blank">Gravity Forms</a> v1.8+ is required for this plugin.

-This plugin is Open Source and pull requests can be made on the <a href="https://github.com/13pixlar/gravity-forms-sticky-form">Gitgub project page</a>

 == Installation ==